 Simple example, you’ve wandered off trail while hiking alone in the dark and cut yourself against some brush or rocks.
 Will it be easier for you to bandage yourself with one hand while holding a flashlight in the other, or will you be thankful you have that ultralight headlamp to help you?

-Other essential charging options to look for in a rechargeable headlamp are charging via car or wall chargers, or charging via a USB socket in solar packs or power banks as these might come in handy for longer treks and thru-hikes.
+Essential charging options to look for in a rechargeable headlamp are charging via car or wall chargers, or charging via a USB socket in your car as these might come in handy for longer treks and thru-hikes.